 In some cases, a 3PL may have favorable contracts with major carriers.
 Ask about shipping costs for typical orders.
 Find out if the fulfillment center can save you money on shipping.

 Ask about omnichannel fulfillment integration

 These are just a few questions you should ask prospective order fulfillment partners.
 To help you gather more information, we’ve created a fulfillment company questionnaire that includes a comprehensive list of topics to help you cover all the bases.

 Online reviews of third-party logistics services companies

 When it comes to choosing a third-party logistics company, talk to clients as well as the company.
 Online reviews can help you decide whether a fulfillment company is right for your business.

 Here are some excellent fulfillment reviews to help you get started:

 In addition, look up the companies you’re considering on the Better Business Bureau website.

 How can 3PL services help your ecommerce business?

-Outsourcing your fulfillment is a great way to increase the capacity and reach of your eCommerce business.
+Outsourcing your fulfillment is a great way to increase the capacity and reach of your ecommerce business.
 You’ll be able to do more without hiring additional staff.
-You pay only for the services and warehouse space you need, rather than being stuck with a warehouse lease.
-And you gain logistics expertise to help you enhance your supply chain and take your fulfillment operations to a higher level.
+You pay only for the services and warehouse space you need rather than being stuck with a warehouse lease.
+You also gain logistics expertise to help you enhance your supply chain and take your fulfillment operations to a higher level.